Frigory33/coq/doc/sphinx/practical-tools/coqide.rst

 Alternatively, you can edit the configuration file directly.
 A GTK+ accelerator keymap is saved under the name `coqide.keys` in the :ref:`user configuration directory<user-configuration-directory>`.
-Make sure there are no CoqIDE processes running while you edit the file.
-(CoqIDE creates or overwrites the file when it terminates, which may reorder the lines).
+Make sure there are no CoqIDE processes running while you edit the file (CoqIDE creates or overwrites the file when it terminates, which may reorder the lines).